dbwebb-se/webtec/example/php/pagecontroller-exercise-2022/README.md

 Pagecontroller exercise
 ============================

 This template contains a working website but there are some things missing that you should fix.
-Doing so you will have an opportunity to investigate the structure and layout of the template and try to understand how its stucture is, how to extend it and come to sense with if the structure is good and helpful.
+Doing so you will have an opportunity to investigate the structure and layout of the template and try to understand how its structure is, how to extend it and come to sense with if the structure is good and helpful.